 Without a morning routine, I would not have children.
 I mean it, I get up early, do a little workout, and drink coffee before they wake up.
 My morning routine saves us all!
-It just translates that my homeschool morning routine would be just as important.
-Now after four years of homeschooling, and having three to teach, if I didn’t have a routine I would be in a mess everyday.
+It just translates that my homeschool morning routine would be just as important to our homeschool.

 Getting into A Homeschool Morning Routine

 *This post contains affiliate links, see my disclosure policy for more information.*